 For instance, my eBook Free Your Mind, teaches you how to create a positive mindset by using mindset exercises.

 But, have you ever thought about what you can stop doing?

 All of us in this world have some bad habits.

 We pick them up throughout our life and sometimes they get worse over time.

-There are quite a few bad habits that made my depression and anxiety worse.
+There were quite a few bad habits that made my depression and anxiety worse at the time.

 I think they went hand in hand.

 The worse I felt, the worse my habits became.